DanielWen-Takuya/aiy-voice-development/README.md

 2018/04/04
-The box is assembled and the image is pluged in the card.
+- The box is assembled and the image is pluged in the card.
 Raspberry seems working well.
 Waiting for the keypad.

 2018/04/05
-Reading of the examples :
+- Reading of the examples :
-- assistant_library_demo.py : proposes a process helper to define the status of Assistant(micphone) (Ready, Listening, thinking, Finish)
+  * assistant_library_demo.py : proposes a process helper to define the status of Assistant(micphone) (Ready, Listening, thinking, Finish)
-- assistant_grpc_demo.py : shows how we can control the button, get information from Assistant(micphone)
+  * assistant_grpc_demo.py : shows how we can control the button, get information from Assistant(micphone)
-- assistant_library_with_button_demo.py : proposes a class that assistant works in background and looping for the activation by the button
+  * assistant_library_with_button_demo.py : proposes a class that assistant works in background and looping for the activation by the button
-- assistant_library_with_local_commands_demo.py : aiming to specific questions(power_off, reboot, say ip) and response
+  * assistant_library_with_local_commands_demo.py : aiming to specific questions(power_off, reboot, say ip) and response
-- cloudspeech_demo.py : Google CloudSpeech can perform as well as Assistant, so recognizing the text
+  * cloudspeech_demo.py : Google CloudSpeech can perform as well as Assistant, so recognizing the text

 2018/04/06
-Learning APIs.
+- Learning APIs.
+- Finish the architecture of the system
+- Set the functionalities.